 Note: If you're looking for more advanced form features, surveys, or the ability to let users upload a file to a form, we recommend using Wufoo.
 Build a custom form on Wufoo's site, copy the code they provide, and paste it into a Widget/HTML Element.

 While all form submissions will go to the email address you enter, they'll also be collected and saved in your Form Archive.
-Access the archive anytime by clicking Settings > Website > Form Archive.
+Access the archive anytime by opening the Menu and navigating to Settings > Website > Form Archive.

 For each submission, you'll see: